A Scalable Algorithm For Sparse Portfolio Selection: Improving the Performance of the Cutting-Plane Method

 \subsection{Improving the Lower Bound: A Second Order Cone Relaxation}

-In financial applications, we sometimes require a certifiably near-optimal solution quickly but do not have time to verify optimality.
-Therefore, we now turn our attention to deriving near-exact polynomial-time lower bounds.
+In financial applications, we sometimes require a certifiably near-optimal solution quickly but do not have time to certify optimality.
+Therefore, we now derive near-exact lower bounds which can be computed in polynomial time.
 Immediately, we see that we obtain a valid lower bound by relaxing the constraint $\bm{z} \in \mathcal{Z}_k^n$ to $\bm{z} \in \mathrm{Conv}(\mathcal{Z}_k^n)$ in Problem \eqref{mainproblem}.
-By invoking strong duality, we now demonstrate that this lower bound can be obtained by solving a single second order cone problem\footnote{Strictly speaking, Problem \eqref{socpbound} is actually a convex QCQP rather than a SOCP.
-However, by exploiting the well-known relationship \citep[see, e.g.,][Exercise 4.26]{boyd2004convex} we can see that Problem \eqref{socpbound} can be rewritten as an equivalent SOCP. }. \begin{theorem} Suppose that Problem \eqref{mainproblem} is feasible.
+By invoking strong duality, we now demonstrate that this lower bound can be obtained by solving a single second order cone problem. \begin{theorem} Suppose that Problem \eqref{mainproblem} is feasible.
 Then, the following three optimization problems attain the same optimal value: